-RA is an autoimmune condition, which means that a person’s immune system mistakenly attacks its own cells.
-This results in widespread inflammation in the joints, which causes the familiar stiffness, swelling, and joint pain.
+RA is an autoimmune condition, which means a person’s immune system mistakenly attacks its own cells.
+This causes widespread inflammation, stiffness, swelling, and joint pain.

 Can RA medication cause fever?

-If someone with RA has a low-grade fever that lasts a long time, it may indicate RA fever.
+If someone with RA has a low grade fever that lasts a long time, it may be a symptom of RA.

 Is RA fever the same as rheumatic fever?

 Like RA, rheumatic fever affects the joints.
-But unlike RA, rheumatic fever is temporary, usually lasting only a few weeks.
-Severe cases of rheumatic fever can result in
+However, unlike RA, rheumatic fever is temporary, usually lasting only a few weeks.
+Severe cases of rheumatic fever

-People can treat mild symptoms of fever at home with the following methods:
+People can treat a mild fever at home by: